 I first came to Alexander Technique in 2005 with recurring backache, feeling out of touch with my body.
 I had a fascinating but demanding job as a teacher of the deaf along with two little ones of my own; as well as a family house wanting care and attention and a large but needy garden.
 The gardening was always a welcome therapy, the backache not so.
 I was aware of poor posture that I seemed unable to change.
-And I had little understanding how stress and tension I held in my body compromised free stature and movement, affecting my sense of overall wellbeing.
+And I had little understanding how undue stress and tension I held in my body compromised free stature and movement.
+Both affected my sense of overall wellbeing.

 Taking Alexander Technique lessons meant I began on a journey of self-discovery and self-help as I slowly began to understand about my own tension habits and how to attend to my poise.
 With my new awareness of the practicalities of balance and poise I learned how to effect and maintain lasting changes in myself.

 Inspired by my experience of finding greater coordination as well as a way to look after my back, I trained at the renowned Brighton Alexander Technique College.